wardle/clods/README.md

 as part of a unified [concierge location service](https://github.com/wardle/concierge).
 Ward and bed location and status data are usually provided as part of a patient administrative system rather than reference data services, but this aims to provide a seamless application programming interface (API) in order to appropriately record the context of the capture of any clinical data.

+It's part of a suite of supporting foundational data and computing services that help to answer questions about the 'who', 'what', 'when', 'how' and 'why' of health and care data.

 This software provides both a library and web service.
 As a library, it can easily be embedded into a larger application.
-As a microservice, it can easily be embedded into a suite of foundational platform services helping to answer questions about the 'who', 'what', 'when', 'how' and 'why' of health and care data.
+As a microservice, it can easily be embedded into a suite of foundational platform services.

 #### Design goals

+At its core, the software provides a close representation of the original source data while also providing a more abstract set of systems that will be federatable;
+that means application software working across international boundaries with runtime harmonisation and abstractions across multiple backend services.

 - Data-first - structured, self-describing data.
 - Properties as first-class abstractions rather than rigid class based hierarchies.
-- Subject / predicate / object (entity / attribute / value) triples.
+- Subject / predicate / object (entity / attribute / value) triples à la RDF.
 - Standards-based - providing foundational software and data services.
 - An 'open-world' assumption
 - Client-driven graph-like queries.